 - Importance of integrating traditional with social strategy.
 This is often easier said than done and involves a lot of time, people, and patience.

 - Do you have some knowledge of SEO best practices?
 Many students give little attention to this facet of the courses thinking it is more of an IT job duty.
 Knowing the how and why of SEO can be a huge help to your career and your brand.

 - You must have a solid understanding that as a social media professional, you must collaborate with various other departments (including but not limited to sales, IT, legal, HR, R&D) to share, innovate, and improve business.

 - Do you know who the top influencers are in your sector?
 Your competitors?
 Industry specific trends?
 You should be able to find them using various social techniques and feel confident in the data you are collecting.

-What skill(s) will you try to focus on and improve in 2013?
+What skill(s) will you try to focus on and improve?